This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.

 Agent-based models can help explain spontaneous traffic jams.

-As an example, I implemented a simple highway simulation, based on
+As an example, I implement a highway simulation based on

-a model in Resnick, Turtles, Termites and Traffic Jams.
+a model in Mitchell Resnick’s book, Turtles, Termites and Traffic Jams.

 Here’s the class that represents the “highway”: